Associate in Science Degree Requirements

 Technological Fluency: 3 Semester Credit Hours

-Note(s): Students are encouraged to enroll in Microcomputer Applications (CGS 1100) during the first term of their enrollment at the college.
+Note(s): If required, students are encouraged to enroll in CGS 1100 Microcomputer Applications during the first term of their enrollment at the college.

 Civic Literacy Requirement